 - 4.1 It is the Board's policy to provide a speedy, efficient and cost effective service to all parties involved in the licensing process. - 4.2 Decisions on licensing matters will be taken in accordance with an approved scheme of delegation aimed at underlining the principles of timely, efficient and effective decision-making. - 4.3 The delegations will be made by the Board in accordance with the Act.
 A table setting out how the Board has delegated its various licensing functions is attached at Appendix 1.
 Many of the decisions and functions are largely administrative in nature such as the grant of non contentious applications, including for example those occasional licences where no representations have been made.
-These decisions will be delegated to the Clerk to the Board. - 4.4 In order to maintain an overview the Board will receive regular reports regarding the use of delegated decision-making powers. - 4.5 In general the Board will meet in public, although members may retire into private session to consider confidential materials provided to them or their decision in appropriate cases their decision.
+These decisions will be delegated to the Clerk to the Board. - 4.4 In order to maintain an overview the Board will receive regular reports regarding the use of delegated decision-making powers. - 4.5 In general the Board will meet in public, although members may retire into private session to consider confidential materials provided to them or their decision in appropriate cases.
+Decivisions of the Board, together with reasons, will be made public.

-NOTIFICATION OF APPLICATION, OBJECTIONS AND REPRESENTATIONS
+5 NOTIFICATION OF APPLICATION, OBJECTIONS AND REPRESENTATIONS

-- 5.1 The Board will give notice of each premises licence application it receives to those persons referred to in the Act, namely: - each person with a notifiable interest in neighbouring land (defined in The Licensing (Procedure) (Scotland) Regulations 2007 as land within 4 metres in any direction of any boundary of the premises in question, and is land which is not part of a road nor is land covered by water)
+- 5.1 The Board will give notice of each premises licence application it receives to those persons referred to in the Act. - The Board will give notice of each premises licence application it receives to those persons referred to in the Act, namely: - each person with a notifiable interest in neighbouring land (defined in The Licensing (Procedure) (Scotland) Regulations 2007 as land within 4 metres in any direction of any boundary of the premises in question, and is land which is not part of a road nor is land covered by water) - any community council within whose area the premises are situated - Shetland Islands Council

-- any community council within whose area the premises are situated - Shetland Islands Council - the Northern ConstabularyPolice Scotland - Highlands & Islands Scottish Fire & Rescue Service - 5.2 The Board expects the Northern Constabulary Police Scotland to consider all applications and to give one of the statutory notices as appropriate, referring in particular to the crime prevention objective.
+- Police Service of Scotland - Scottish Fire & Rescue Service

+- 5.2 The Board expects the Police Service of Scotland to consider all applications and to give one of the statutory notices as appropriate, referring in particular to the crime prevention objective.
 The Board will consider all relevant representations or objections from any person as defined in section 22 of the Act.
 The objection must relate to one of the licensing objectives.
-The Chief Constable of Police may lodge an objection but only if a connection with serious organised crime is detected and the crime prevention objective is threatened. - 5.3 Objections or representations which are regarded as frivolous or vexatious will not be considered and in the case of a review of a licence, any representation which is regarded as irrelevant will be discarded.
+The Chief Constable of the Police may lodge an objection but only if a connection with serious organised crime is detected and the crime prevention objective is threatened. - 5.23 Objections or representations which are regarded as frivolous or vexatious will not be considered and in the case of a review of a licence, any representation which is regarded as irrelevant will be discarded.
 Otherwise, the Board will give a copy of the notice of objection or representation to the applicant, in terms of the prescribed procedure, and will have regard to the objection or representation in determining the application.